-Her waist was narrow and he could feel her every breath.
-He soaked up the human contact.
+Her waist was narrow.
+He felt every breath, and soaked up the human contact.
 It had been so long.
-Since before he had headed overseas that last time.
+Since before that last deployment.
 He remembered soft kisses, seductive heat, and sweaty, rumpled sheets.
 Tears when he left.
 She had married shortly after he went away.
 Her husband liked to play golf.

 He had ignored his ex-lover’s friend request.
 He couldn’t bear the thought of her pity.
-Pity the girl he currently had his hands around hadn’t shown.
-She had just observed him with steady eyes.
-As steady as her current driving.
+Pity not shown by the girl he had his hands around.
+Her eyes were as steady as her driving.

 He handed the helmet back.
 ‘Thank you.’